 Or just eat it as is!

 Steel cut oats are a little chewier with a different texture than rolled oats and I really like them.
 They are said to have a nuttier flavor but honestly, they taste like oatmeal to me.
 Maybe my palate isn’t quite as refined as others in the oats deparment!

 Its so nice to come down in the morning smelling oats all ready for me.
 Just scoop into a bowl and serve.
 The smell of cinnamon is amazing.
 I read in Men’s health a while back that cinnamon is one of the 8 foods we should consume on a daily basis.
 Microwaving oats doesn’t take too long but is it only me or does anyone else always overflow their oats in the microwave?
 I swear no matter how big my bowl is, I always get distracted and let them overflow.

-I put the leftovers in the refridgerator then heat them up in the microwave throughout the week.
-They don’t overflow when heated back up don’t worry!
+I put the leftovers in the refridgerator then heat them up on the stovetop throughout the week.
 I usually add a little extra milk to them when I heat them back up.
-Alyssa however is 100% an oatmeal girl.
+Alyssa is 100% an oatmeal girl.
 She scarfs down oats in seconds flat.
-She has been loving the fact that I have some pre-made in the fridge ready to heat up in the morning since we rarely have time to make them before rushing out the door to story time, gymnastics, soccer, etc.
+She has been loving the fact that I have some pre-made in the fridge ready to heat up in the morning.